Before we talk about Qualitative Usability Tests

 For this method, we are going to focus on qualitative usability tests, but you can find information on quantitative usability tests here.

 A Qualitative Usability Test is a method that prioritizes observation when participants perform open-ended tasks in a system as you collect feedback on usability issues or user insights.

 Qualitative Usability Tests are a type of Formative User Research, which basically means that the results from these tests inform how the design will evolve during the design process, however, they can also be performed on your existing product in order to inform the next round of design changes.

-Since the goal of this method is to guide you through the design process, Qualitative Usability Tests are effective with smaller sample sizes.
-This encourages quick feedback and quick iteration in order to reach your goals.
+Since the goal of this method is to guide your designs, qualitative usability tests are effective even with smaller sample sizes as you can get a lot of contextual feedback and quickly iterate to achieve your goals.